Blind Date (American game show): Format #1

 Winners received a night on the town, which on the premiere episode included a nightclub invitation to the Stork Club, $5 in pocket money, and a chaperoned ride home.
 The losers received a friendly kiss from Francis, $15 in cash, and tickets to a popular local theater production as consolation prizes.
 And the women were each paid $50 for their appearances.

-The radio show began its network run as a summer replacement for the Maxwell House Coffee Time program, and it was fairly risqué for its time.
-The Billboard review for the first show concluded with, "All in all, it's a lot of fun and if program could be broadcast 'for adults only' it'd be a great filler inner for Snooks and Frank Morgan.
-Since broadcasting is a family medium it doesn't belong on the air."

-Television Version

 In this version, two men (college students or servicemen) were seated on one side of a wall and telephoned one of the women sitting on the other side.
 They attempted to talk her into accepting a date with one of them.
 On the basis of voice and specially prepared questions, she chose the most impressive one of the two for her affections.
 Those two people became a couple.
 This process continued until three couples were formed.

 At the end of the show, the audience determined which couple would receive the romantic night on the town by means of applause.